neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 In this lab, we're going to deploy Neo4j Enterprise Edition from the AWS Marketplace.
 That listing has a CloudFormation template under it that we'll inspect.
 We'll also look at more customizable deployment options.

 ## Deploy Neo4j Enterprise Edition through the Marketplace
-We're all ready to deploy Neo4j!
-To do so, let's go to AWS Marketplace.
+Let's go to AWS Marketplace.
 We could go to the Marketplace and search.
 But, instead, let's go directly to the AWS Marketplace Seller Profile for Neo4j.
 That's [here](https://aws.amazon.com/marketplace/seller-profile?id=23ec694a-d2af-4641-b4d3-b7201ab2f5f9).

 On the seller profile page there are two options.
 One is for Neo4j AuraDB Enterprise.
 Aura is Neo4j's database as a service (DBaaS).
 This is a software as a service (SaaS) offering.
 The DB means this is the database version of Aura.
 On AWS, there's an upcoming AuraDS, which is the data science version of Aura.